 Impact: Mobile PMIS enhances convenience and ensures faster decision-making in critical situations.

-Streamlining Operations at a Multi-Specialty Hospital
+Efficient Workflow at a Multi-Specialty Hospital

 Results:

-• Administrative workload reduced by 40%.
+• Administrative workload reduced by 40 percent.

-• Staff reported improved collaboration across departments.
+• Staff reports improved collaboration among departments.

-Enhancing Data Security in a Regional Clinic
+• Securing Clinical Data at a Regional Clinic

 Results: